eic/epic-analysis/README.md

   - first, make sure you have a build of `delphes` somewhere, preferably in a separate directory
-  - set environment variables before doing anything, so this repository knows where your `delphes` build is: `source env.sh /path/to/delphes/repository`
+  - set environment variables before doing anything, so this repository knows where your `delphes` build is: `source environ.sh /path/to/delphes/repository`
-    - if you do not specify a path to `delphes` repository, it will use a default path given in `env.sh`; it is useful to edit this default path for your own convenience
+    - if you do not specify a path to `delphes` repository, it will use a default path given in `environ.sh`; it is useful to edit this default path for your own convenience
     - it will also symlink `delphes` external code, so analysis macros will not complain

 ## Building

-- First make sure environment variables are set by calling `source env.sh`
+- First make sure environment variables are set by calling `source environ.sh`
 - Build analysis code with `make`
   - It requires a `root` build as well as `delphes` (see above)
   - All classes are found in the `src/` directory